JamesPrenticez/developer.blog/README.md

 ## Features
 - ISR (Incremental Static Regeneration) using getStaticPath & getStaticProps - Dynamic Pages (AKA each blog post) is pre-built and cached.
 Meaning that things a super fast!

+## APIs
+- We can either specify headers: { 'Content-Type': 'application/json' }, when sending to the api or we can stringify and then parse in the api..
+- We need to protect the api somehow?